dilipkrish/weather-app/docs/README.md

 As the data loader is loading the data, you can now navigate to `http://localhost:8080` to watch play with the app.

 #### TODO
+- [ ] Docker compose is a little bit flaky.
+Because we cannot determine *readiness* it sometimes interferes the database starting up.
+At this time, stoping the `compose up` and restaring it seems to fix it.
+Ideally this would be in a swarm/kubernetes cluster which has better support for scheduling.
 - [ ] Add some tests.
 This mostly uses frameworks and libraries with very little custom code.
 Add some integration/e2e test
 - [ ] Currently it naively supports all of the data given weather station.
 Its only been tested with a years worth of data (365 days).
 Given that the current transport is json